chaordic/tag-emr-instance/README.md

 credentials file, whose path should be provided using the `--aws-credentials`, and use AWS credentials stored in it.

+The minimal required action for this script to work is "ec2:CreateTags", so the following would be a usable IAM policy for a user who's only purpose it is to tag EMR instances:

+    {
+      "Statement": [
+        {
+          "Action": "ec2:CreateTags",
+          "Effect": "Allow",
+          "Resource": "*"
+        }
+      ]
+    }

 Bellow, there is an example of a credentials file  as expected by `tag_emr_instance.sh`: